SAP-samples/codejam-cap-llm/exercises/01-set-up-workspace/README.md

 _This and subsequent steps apply to both the primary and alternative environments._

-👉 Inside your dev container or your Dev Space, open a terminal using <b>Terminal: Create New Terminal</b> in the Command Palette, and at the prompt, check the version:
+👉 Inside your dev container or your Dev Space, open a terminal using **Terminal: Create New Terminal** in the Command Palette, and at the prompt, check the version:

 ```bash
 cds v